cat-dev-group/meow.rs/reference/src/introduction.md

 This book is the primary reference for the Meow programming language.

 This document is not normative.
-It may include details specific to `meowc`, and should not be taken as a specification for the Rust language.
-We intend to produce such a document someday, but this is what we have for now.
+It may include details specific to `meowc`, and should not be taken as a specification for the Meow language.

+## What this is

+This book contains two types of material:
+- Chapters that informally describe each language construct and their use.
+- Chapters that informally describe the memory model, concurrency model, runtime services, linkage model, and debugging facilities.

 ## What this is not